 • short breath and focus exercises

-• simple physical cues that increase a sense of control
+• simple physical cues that provide clear points of orientation during the session

 • a coherent language between child, family, and the surrounding team

 The volunteer does not enter the hospital to replace a physician or psychologist.
-They enter to give the child a different inner position toward treatment: less panic, more participation.
+They contribute a calm presence, short exercises, and a recognizable framework that can support the child during treatment.

 Why continuity matters